About

 After many years in clinical practice and nursing leadership and education, Dr. Christine McNulty-Buckley was struck by the significant stress evident among healthcare teams and shifted her focus to introducing mindfulness as a tool to cultivate resiliency and mitigate burnout.
 In her current role at Endicott College, she focuses on integrating mindfulness and resiliency training into the formal education of nursing students.
 In addition, Christine continues to offer a variety of Mindful Wellbeing & Resiliency programs in both the academic and clinical settings, and teaches Mindfulness Based Stress Reduction at the Center for Mindfulness at University of Massachusetts.
 She also offers both individual and group Mindfulness-based Health and Wellness Coaching to foster the creation of a sustainable, personalized pathway for mindfulness and wellbeing.
 Christine is always inspired by her students, mindfulness teaching, and learning through community and connection.
 Outside of work, Christine enjoys keeping active by or on the ocean or in the mountains, while spending time with her adult daughters, pups, and family.

-Instructor, MGH Institute of Health Professions, School of Nursing; Clinical Staff Nurse, Massachusetts General Hospital, Boston, MA
+Instructor and Nursing Education Department of Labor Grant Track Coordinator, MGH Institute of Health Professions, School of Nursing; Clinical Staff Nurse, Massachusetts General Hospital

 Education and Certifications

-• Doctor of Philosophy in Nursing Candidate, Endicott College (expected completion, December 2022)
+• Doctor of Philosophy in Nursing, Endicott College

 • Master of Science in Nursing, Endicott College, Beverly, MA

-• Bachelor of Science in Nursing, MGH Institute of Health Professions, Boston, MA
+• Bachelor of Science in Nursing, MGH Institute of Health Professions

 • Board Certified in Medical-Surgical Nursing